Come September damsons will be ripe and ready. They make a delicious base for a vodka-based tipple. So here's a recipe.

 Put each fruit into the sterilised glass container as you do this.
 When the whole lot is inside, add the sugar, pour in the vodka and put the lid on the container tightly.

-Four months later (six months or longer is better if you can resist) you can bottle it up.
+(Although six months or longer is better if you can resist) you can bottle the damson vodka mixture up.

 Take the clean muslin and large bowl and place the muslin over it.
 A batter jug bowl would be particularly handy here.
 Pour the liquid into the muslin, gathering up the sides of the fabric as you do so, to strain it.